barrand/BookWash/README.md

     2.  **Filtering Pass**: If a chapter's rating is more explicit than your setting, the AI will perform a second pass to clean it, rephrasing or removing inappropriate content while trying to preserve the narrative.
 This saves time and reduces API calls.
 *   **Live Log**: See the app's progress in real-time as it processes your book chapter by chapter, including which chapters are being filtered and which are being skipped.
 *   **Generates New EPUB**: Outputs a new, cleaned EPUB file with `_cleaned` appended to the original filename.
 Your original file is never modified.
+*   **EPUB Clipper Utility**: Command-line script to extract a subset (first, middle, last) of chapters from a large EPUB for rapid testing.

 ## How It Works